-A guest post from Chad Smith, former Principle Chief of the Cherokee Nation (1999-2011)
+Guest post from Chad Smith, author of Leadership Lessons from the Cherokee Nation.

 We must know where we are before we can find the path to where we want to go.
 We must establish Point A, a beginning, to navigate to Point B, an end.
 As individuals, Point A is a humbling, self-assessment to learn about your strengths, weaknesses, opportunities and challenges.
 Determining Point A includes understanding ones relationship to place, time, economics, spirituality, family, hometown, community, friends, etc. It is humbling to see yourself and your abilities in relation to the world, history and the future.
 This humility results in confidence.

 In Cherokee thought, confidence and humility are closely connected. ?????? (udadohiyuhi) means confident: “Have confidence in yourself and do not doubt your abilities, but temper all with humility.”
 A vivid example of understanding Point A humility is the watching the Google Earth map zooming out from your backyard to show the world.
 The value of the map is not to show how small you are, but how you relate to the earth.